Extremal of Log-Sobolev Functionals and Li-Yau Estimate on $\text{RCD}^*(K,N)$ Spaces: Omori-Yau Maximum Principle

 \section{Omori-Yau Maximum Principle}

-In the appendix, we provide a slightly generalized version of Omori-Yau type maximum principle for the whole metric space of $\text{RCD}(K,\infty)$ spaces with $K$ in $\mathbb{R}$ which may not support doubling property.
-To show it, we will first show the Kato's inequality in the proper $\text{RCD}(K,\infty)$ setting whose proof follows a similar argument as in \cite{zhang2016local}.
+In the appendix, we provide a slightly generalized version of the Omori-Yau type maximum principle for the whole metric space of proper $\mathrm{RCD}(K,\infty)$ spaces with $K$ in $\mathbb{R}$ which may not support the doubling property.
+To show it, we first show the Kato's inequality in the proper $\mathrm{RCD}(K,\infty)$ setting whose proof follows a similar argument as in \cite{zhang2016local}.
 For the sake of completeness, we provide the complete argumentation.